 Monument Rocks, the Chalk Pyramids - Kansas

-The Chalk Pyramids and Monument Rocks are names for the same group of rock outcroppings, near US-83 in western Kansas.
-There are signs at the turn off (6 miles of gravel roads).
-You can see the rocks in the distance from the highway if you know where to look.
+Monument Rocks and Chalk Pyramids are names for the same group of rock outcroppings, near US-83 in western Kansas.
+There are signs at the turn off (6 miles of gravel roads) from both north and south.
+Monument Rocks can be seen in the distance from highway US-83 if you know where to look.